Hennadiy Zubko: Decentralization

-In 2016, it is planned to give UAH 1.4 billion from the State Budget for subsidies to support joint local communities, meeting long-term plans.
+In 2016, it is planned to give ₴1.4 billion from the State Budget for subsidies to support joint local communities.

-The Ministry of Regional Development has developed criteria for assessing implementation of the state policy of regional state administrations: 27 indicators at 6 directions on a quarterly basis and 64 indicators at 12 directions each year.
+The Ministry of Regional Development has developed criteria for assessing the implementation of the state policy of regional state administrations: 27 indicators at 6 directions on a quarterly basis and 64 indicators at 12 directions each year.

-The Ministry has also developed an Action Plan on implementing during 2015-2017 the National Strategy of Regional Development for the period until 2020, which was approved by the Cabinet of Ministers.
-The document should resolve such problems as the uniformity of territorial development, eliminate inter-regional socio-economic disparities, and stimulate economic activity and employment of residents of territorial communities.
+The Ministry has also developed an Action Plan on implementing during 2015–2017 the National Strategy of Regional Development for the period until 2020, which was approved by the Cabinet of Ministers.
+The document tries to eliminate inter-regional socio-economic disparities, and stimulate economic activity and employment among residents.

-The government has provided contributions to the State Fund for Regional Development in the amount of UAH 2.9 billion for the support of 844 development area investment projects.
+The government has provided contributions to the State Fund for Regional Development in the amount of ₴2.9 billion for the support of 844 development area investment projects.

 The international community assists the Regional Development Ministry in conducting decentralization.
-In particular, the EU planned to allocate EUR 90 million for implementing the decentralization reform.
+In particular, the EU planned to allocate €90 million for implementing the decentralization reform.

-78% of the necessary laws for decentralization have already been adopted, and the other 22% are awaiting amendments to the Constitution.
-The future of the reform depends on approval of these amendments by the Ukrainian MPs.
+78% of the laws for decentralization have already been adopted, and the other 22% are awaiting amendments to the Constitution by the Ukrainian MPs.